textileio/community/docs/the-http-api.md

 ##### Description:

-Adds a new Thread with given name, type, and sharing and members options, returning a Thread object
+Adds a new Thread with given name, type, and sharing and whitelist options, returning a Thread object

 ##### Parameters